-Walk towards the car with the keyless fob in your pocket and the handles pop out towards you.
-Swing open the wide driver’s door and the first thing you’ll notice is the huge 17-inch touchscreen, and another TFT screen in the instrument cluster.
-The main screen has an intuitive tablet-style pressing, swiping and zooming operation, but keeps the heater section loaded at the bottom for ease of use.
+Walk towards the car with the keyless fob in your pocket and the door handles pop out towards you.
+Swing open the wide driver’s door and the first thing you’ll notice is the huge 17-inch touchscreen on the dash, and another TFT screen in the instrument cluster.

 Once on the move, all the crucial operations can be duplicated via the multifunction wheel, while speed, range and energy flow are displayed in the smart central TFT screen.

-With no engine, and the batteries and electric motor mounted low in the chassis, the Tesla is really practical.
+With no engine to find space for, and the batteries and the electric motor mounted low in the car, the Tesla is really practical.

 In the back, there’s plenty of legroom, you get three ISOFIX mountings and there’s also no transmission tunnel to be climbed over.